Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/README.md

 Omega Manufacturing is currently facing major inefficiencies in handling customer orders and inventory management.
 The existing process relies heavily on emails, spreadsheets, and manual tracking leading to delays, human errors, inventory mismatches, and lack of visibility across departments.

 The team is putting in extra effort just to stay afloat, manually entering orders, updating stock levels, and managing approvals through emails.
-But what if we could replace all that with a unified, automated system that ensures seamless data flow, real-time insights, and faster operations?
+The company has decided to replace their current system with a more unified, automated system that ensures seamless data flow, real-time insights, and faster operations.

-That’s the power of **Microsoft Power Platform**.

 ---